 So there’s the first clue.
 First things first – you need to get yourself a routine.
 If you’re at all rushed during the day – you have to go work, shopping, look after the kids, take part in life – then planning a morning run is just about the perfect solution.
 Apart from ensuring you never miss a pre-planned run, it sets you up for the day and it just makes you feel good about yourself.
 Add to that a touch of consistency and before you know it, you’re running three times a week, every week.
 As a coach to six area champions this track season I can reveal we don’t do anything particularly out of the ordinary, we just train regularly, never missing and the results follow.
 It sounds simple, but honestly we don’t do much more than meet up three or four times a week.
 One-off great workouts don’t tell you a lot, but after a year and you’ve done 52 of them you’re ‘suddenly’ a very different athlete.

-To make this simple plan work even more effectively you should also throw in a little strength training to break things up a bit and to reduce the chance of injury.
+To make this simple plan work even more effectively you should also throw in a little strength training to break things up a bit and to reduce the chance of injury and work on your posture.
 That can take the form of something like going to the gym or perhaps a Pilates or yoga class.
 Mix and match, but again, make it regular and make it part of your routine!
 And, working to a minimum of three runs a week, you should also include one longer run a week in your seven-day programme.
 So if you normally run 30min make one run 45min or better, an hour.